conan-io/conan-io.github.io/_posts/2018-08-29-New-conan-release-1-7.markdown

 support for [Python 3.7](https://www.python.org/downloads/release/python-370/) in this release.
 This should work on all supported platforms with the current Conan requirements.
 Test it out and if it is not the case, please report it in the issue tracker.

-## SCM improvements and fixes thanks to feedback
+## SCM Improvements and Fixes Following Your Feedback

 The SCM feature released in [Conan 1.4](https://blog.conan.io/2018/05/30/New-conan-release-1-4.html) is getting a lot traction and we continue improving it thanks to the feedback and users contributions.